 That prediction was based on observations of the planet Neptune.
 Neptune was not behaving as Newtonian dynamics predicted it would, not unless there was an unobserved planet like Uranus.
 A few days later, Uranus was discovered by Galle, who saw it roughly where Le Verrier had said it would be.

-In 1859, Le Verrier hypothesized that observations of the planet Mercury might be similarly explained, by there being a planet between Mercury and the sun.
-And Le Verrier was sure that Lescarbault had discovered Vulcan.
-But whatever Lescarbault had seen, it was not Vulcan.
-And in the following decades, many observations of the absence of Vulcan were made.
-Some astronomers claimed to have seen Vulcan, but there seemed, on balance, to be no such planet.
-And the motion of Mercury was eventually explained in 1915, by Einstein.
+Whatever Lescarbault had seen, it was not Vulcan.
+In the following decades, many observations of the absence of Vulcan were made.
+And while some astronomers claimed to have seen Vulcan, there seemed on balance to be no such planet.
+Now, the motion of Mercury was eventually explained in 1915, by Einstein.
+But my question is this:

 Why was the balance of opinion before then not for the existence of a dark Vulcan?